andrewchidden/btt-presets/README.md

 ## Installation

 1. If not already installed, download and install [BetterTouchTool](https://folivora.ai/downloads).
+	* **UPDATE (Aug 28): The preset was exported and tested using BTT v2.536 and may not work for the recently released BTT v2.6xx**.
+You can download `btt2.536.zip` here: [https://bettertouchtool.net/releases/](https://bettertouchtool.net/releases/)
 2. Download the latest controller scripts and compiled service binaries for the preset: [andrewchidden/btt-controllers](https://github.com/andrewchidden/btt-controllers).
 	* `git clone` the repository to have the path `~/bettertouchtool`.
 	* Alternatively, download the zip archive, decompress, and move + rename as `~/bettertouchtool`.